Summer festivals and street parties in Munich: Concerts, parties, folk festivals

 impark summer festival in the olympic park

 What's going on: A summer festival for everyone.
 The impark oozes summer vibes: rides, booths and a beach bar - what more could you want?
 The ferris wheel is a highlight, but the wakeboarders on the neighboring Olympic Lake are also an eye-catcher.
 And there are great concerts right next door at the Theatron.
-In 2020 and 2021, the festival was cancelled, it will probably return in August 2022.

 Who you meet: families with children, strollers and friends of a relaxed Volksfest atmosphere.
 In the evenings, there are also party people out and about.